Avoidant Restrictive Food Intake Disorder (ARFID)

 • Neutral or positive body image

-Long-term risks of ARFID
+Long-term health concerns of ARFID

 • Cognitive impairment